adhirajb1109/blogfolio/src/pages/index.md

 Technology has become my true love, and I'm always eager to stay up-to-date with the latest bleeding-edge advancements in the tech world.

 Beyond my technical interests, I am a die-hard bookworm, nerd or a geek, whatever you may call it.
-I enjoy deep-diving into various subjects, including philosophy, history, economics, geopolitics, and, of course, technology.
+I enjoy deep-diving into various fields, including philosophy, history, economics, geopolitics, and, of course, technology.
 Sooner than I realise, each exploration leads me down to a rabbit hole which I can't escape.

 You can find my writings and insights on the above topics [here](/posts).